5 Best Meditation Books

 The last book on our list is by Thich Nhat.
 Basically, what the author talks about is the importance of living our lives with mindfulness.
 It has seven chapters.
 All of which are short and precise but at the same time has a lot to offer.
 This book will help you view the world differently once you have seen the benefits of mindfulness.

-Different people react differently to the different forms of meditation.
+Different people react differently to the various forms of meditation.
 If you prefer reading meditation books, then the ones mentioned above will guarantee that you experience the benefits of meditation in your life.